MicrosoftDocs/fabric-docs/docs/data-factory/change-data-capture-from-sap-to-onelake-with-azure-data-factory.md

 ## Setting up connectivity to the SAP source system

 To connect your SAP source system to ADF or Synapse with the SAP CDC connector, you need a self-hosted integration runtime.
 The installation procedure is described here: [Set up a self-hosted integration runtime for the SAP CDC connector](/azure/data-factory/sap-change-data-capture-shir-preparation).
-For the self-hosted integration runtime to connect to the SAP source system via SAP’s RFC protocol, download and install the SAP .Net Connector as described here: [Download and install the SAP .NET connector](/azure/data-factory/sap-change-data-capture-shir-preparation#download-and-install-the-sap-net-connector).
+For the self-hosted integration runtime to connect to the SAP source system via SAP’s RFC protocol, download and install the SAP .NET Connector as described here: [Download and install the SAP .NET connector](/azure/data-factory/sap-change-data-capture-shir-preparation#download-and-install-the-sap-net-connector).

 Next, create an SAP CDC linked service.
 Details can be found here: [Set up a linked service and dataset for the SAP CDC connector](/azure/data-factory/sap-change-data-capture-prepare-linked-service-source-dataset).
-For this, you will need the SAP system connection parameters (application/message server, instance number, client ID) and user credentials to connect to the SAP system.
+For this, you need the SAP system connection parameters (application/message server, instance number, client ID) and user credentials to connect to the SAP system.
 For details on the configuration required for this SAP user read this document: [Set up the SAP user](/azure/data-factory/sap-change-data-capture-prerequisites-configuration#set-up-the-sap-user).

 Creating an SAP CDC dataset as described in the document on linked service configuration is optional - mapping data flows offer a leaner option to define the dataset properties inline in the data flow itself.
-The pipeline template provided above uses such an inline dataset definition.
+The pipeline template provided here uses such an inline dataset definition.

 ## Setting up ADLS Gen2 connectivity for staging

-Before writing the change data from the SAP source system into the sink, it is staged into a folder in ADLS Gen2.
-From there, the mapping data flow runtime will pick the data up and process it according to the steps defined in the data flow.
-The data flow provided as part of the template will simply merge the changes with the existing data in the sink table and thus give you an up-to-date copy of the source.
+Before writing the change data from the SAP source system into the sink, it's staged into a folder in ADLS Gen2.
+From there, the mapping data flow runtime picks the data up and process it according to the steps defined in the data flow.
+The data flow provided as part of the template merges the changes with the existing data in the sink table and thus give you an up-to-date copy of the source.

 Setup of an ADLS Gen2 linked service is described here: [Create an Azure Data Lake Storage Gen2 linked service using UI](/azure/data-factory/connector-azure-data-lake-storage?tabs=data-factory#create-an-azure-data-lake-storage-gen2-linked-service-using-ui).